-It has been 55 years since the last man was hanged in the United Kingdom.
+It has been more than 50 years since the last man was hanged in the United Kingdom.

 According to a British Embassy Report in 2002, two prisoners in Uzbekistan had been executed by being boiled!
 It is believed that many of the 6,000 political prisoners in Uzbekistan are tortured to death.